Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 * **Scri'x**
   The wide plains of Scri'x were the first colonised area of Harr'qac.
 Today, Scri'x operates an important spaceport.
 One of the first ships to land on Harr'qac is standing in the city centre.
 * **Qal-Si**
   Located on a cliff.
-This city is known for many trading companies that originate from here, however, also for its higher than average amount of organized criminality.
+This city is known for many trading companies that originate from here, however, also for its higher-than-average amount of organized criminality.
 * **Rel-Ma'xie**
   Known for being the largest Harr'qaci city, as there are plenty of resources nearby and the city's quality of life is considered quite high.
 There are farms around the city to support it and also many other city-states with food.
 * **University of Harr'qac**